lucaceresoli/zynqmp-pmufw-builder/README.md

 3. Optionally you can overwrite `pm_cfg_obj.c` with the configuration object for your design.

-4. Then patch the PMUFM sources so it loads a hard-coded configuraton object from `pm_cfg_obj.c`:
+4. Then patch the PMUFW sources so it loads a hard-coded configuraton object from `pm_cfg_obj.c`:

        ./build.sh pmufw-patch